 The Ottoman onslaught

-This part of the Hungarian (and Croatian) Borderland was a very frequented area where the Turkish Akindjies (irregular troops) were raiding all the time, despite all kinds of truce or treaty.
-When a bigger raiding army was defeated in 1588 at Sziszek, it has nearly triggered a war between the Ottomans and the Habsburgs.
+This part of the Hungarian (and Croatian) Borderland was a very frequented area where the Turkish Akindjies (irregular troops) were raiding all the time, despite all kinds of truce or treaties.
+When a bigger raiding army was defeated in 1588 at Sziszek, it nearly triggered a war between the Ottomans and the Habsburgs.
 Let us not forget that Croatia and Hungary had been a playground and a battlefield between these two empires for 300 years.
-The castle withstood the siege of Deli Hassan, the Pasha of Bosnia, in 1591 and 1592.
-The Pasha tried to take it in 1593, too and laid siege on the castle again with his 20,000 men.
+The castle withstood the siege of Deli (or Telli) Hassan, the Pasha of Bosnia, in 1591 and 1592.
+Originally, he was called Nikola Predojević, the son of Vlach’s parents from Herzegovina.
+In 1593, he had already attacked the Croatian-Slavonian Borderland three times.
+Then, the Pasha tried to take Sziszek castle in the same year and laid siege on the castle with his 15,000 men.

 Verily, the Battle of Sziszek in 1593 was one of the early significant defeats of the up-to-then quite invincible Ottoman army on European territory.
 Duke (Ban) Thomas Erdődy became famous throughout Europe: both Croatians and Hungarians are proud of this family for their military deeds.
-The defeat was so bad that it made Sultan Murad III attack Emperor Rudolf, thus starting the 15-Year-War that was only finished by Prince Bocskai in 1605.
+The news of the defeat was embarrassing and in the Divan (meeting, council) of the Pashas, the party of Grand Vizier Szinán could benefit from it because they wanted to launch a new war.
+The result of this event made Sultan Murad III attack Emperor Rudolf, thus starting the 15-Year-War on 4 July 1593.
+The Long War was only finished by Prince Bocskai István in 1605.

 It was the army of the French General De Souches that took control over Sziszek in 1672.
 Sziszek Castle remained the fort of the Borderland system.
 General De Souche had new earthen walls built.
 You can read more about the 1,000-mile-long Croatian-Hungarian-Transylvanian Borderland that separated the West from the East between the 1400s and 1699: